Nictiz/Nictiz-R4-zib2024/documentation/Payer.md

 # Payer

 The zib Payer recognizes different kinds of payers: on the one hand it could be an insurance company (represented by the InsuranceCompany concept, NL-CM:1.1.3), and on the other hand it could be a "person" (represented by the PayerPerson concept, NL-CM:1.1.2).
-Persons in turn may be natural persons, but they could also be juridical persons, e.g. organizations.
+Persons in turn may be natural persons, but they could also be juridical persons, i.e. organizations.

 In FHIR, the Coverage resource is the focal resource to represent a payer, but details about the person or organization are communicated using Patient, RelatedPerson or Organization resource, depending on the nature of the payer.
 These resource are linked to the Coverage resource.